qequ/youtube-comments-timestamps/README.md

 ## How It Works

 - **Time Marker Parsing**: When a user clicks on a YouTube comment that contains time markers (e.g., "0:00 Intro, 5:00 Chapter 1, 10:00 Conclusion"), the extension parses these markers and converts them into an array of seconds.
-- **Navigation Buttons**: Two buttons, "Previous" and "Next," are added to the bottom left of the YouTube page.
-These buttons allow the user to navigate backward and forward through the parsed time markers.
+- **Keyboard shorcut**: Pressing Alt + B and Alt + N will navigate to the previous and next time markers, respectively.

 ## Installation and Loading Locally